ActiveWebsite/data_test_develop/README.md

 ### Submission Requirements
 - Work should be tracked with Git
-- Submit final product by pushing your branch to this repo
+- Submit final product by submitting a pull request
-	- Branch being submitted cannot be called `master`

 # Purpose
 A lot of the work in our department is parsing and manipulating data from a variety of sources.
 The given example